-During the 1st Quarter of 2013 LMDC staff completed its review the final invoice submitted by the City of New York for this program.
+During the 2nd Quarter of 2013 LMDC an additional invoice submitted by the City of New York for this program.
+LMDC staff reviewed and discussed this invoice with City of New York staff.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Businesses 0 18927/18927